msdkarimi/SEEM/README.md

 #### 1-2-3 SEEM:

-- SEEM is generally a transformer, which takes three things to perform the segmentation task:<br>
+- SEEM is generally a transformer, which generally takes three type of inputs to perform the segmentation task:<br>

   - mask feature
   - multiscale feature
   - embedding of grounding sentences

+- The SEEM transformer comprises four primary components: cross-attention, self-attention, MLP, and prediction head.
+- In original SEEM this module is learnable.